dcdr/ambrose-tech/lessons/lesson01.md

 [Lesson 00](lesson00.md) contained a brief introduction to HTML and Javascript via the Hello World! example.
 We will build on that introduction using an HTML form to test if a word is a palindrome.

-If you haven't already [cloned the repository](/tools/git-clone.md), do so now.
+[Clone the repository](/tools/git-clone.md) if you haven't already done so.
 [Create a branch](/tools/git-branch.md).
 Name your branches using the pattern <your name or initials>-<reason for the branch>.
 For example, tbergstrand-lesson01.

 To setup for this lesson: